Stony Plain Road

-Stony Plain Road is an expressway and arterial road in Edmonton, Alberta.
+Stony Plain Road is an arterial road and short segment of expressway in Edmonton, Alberta.
 Parkland Highway is an alternative route to the corresponding section of Highway 16 in Parkland County.

 Overview

 Downtown and Stony Plain Road looking east from Winterburn Road.

 Stony Plain Road looking east from west of downtown.

 Unity Square is along 104 Avenue in the neighbourhood of Wîhkwêntôwin.